Erk-Vural/Java_Articles/functional-interfaces/README.md

 .
 They can have only one functionality to exhibit.
 [Lambda expressions](https://github.com/Erk-Vural/turkcell-java-articles/tree/main/lambda-expressions) can be used as its implementation.
-A functional interface multiple default methods.
+A functional interface can have multiple default methods.

 Functional Interfaces are Included in Java with Java SE 8 with **_Lambda Expressions_** and **_Method References_** to makethe code more readable, clean and straightforward.
 Functional interfaces can only contain one abstract method, to